kijiproject/kijiproject.github.com/_posts/tutorials/phonebook/1.0.0-rc6/2012-01-01-phonebook-create.md

 We need to create a table to store your bajillion phonebook contacts.
 Creating a table in Kiji amounts to specifying a layout and registering that layout with Kiji.
 Layouts can be specified using the Kiji Data Definition Language, *DDL*, or in a JSON form.
+The DDL is the easiest and most well-supported mechanism to use; we will introduce it first.

 ### Using the DDL